lostb1t/replex/README.md

 Add your proxy url to plex "Custom server access URLs" (ex http://0.0.0.0:3001) Then access your proxy url http://0.0.0.0:3001

+Note: Plex clients are a bit broken with custom urls and non secured connections.
+Most wont work if the custom url is not secure.
+Sonl for testing with web insecure is fine but after that you want to setup SSL.
+See the "Remote access" section for more info.

 ## Settings

 Settings are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/)